Leviathan321/opensbt-core/README.md

   -a ALGORITHM          The algorithm to use for search, 0 for nsga2, 1 for
                         nsga2dt.
   -t TIMESEARCH         The time to use for search with nsga2-DT (actual
-                        search time can be above the threshold, since algorithm might perform nsga2 iterations, when time limit is already reached.
+                        search time can be above the threshold, since the algorithm might perform nsga2 iterations, when time limit is already reached.
   -f XOSC               The path to the scenario file.
   -min VAR_MIN [VAR_MIN ...]
-                        The upper bound of each parameter.
+                        The lower bound of each parameter.
   -max VAR_MAX [VAR_MAX ...]
-                        The lower bound of each parameter.
+                        The upper bound of each parameter.
   -m FEATURE_NAMES [FEATURE_NAMES ...]
                         The names of the features to modify.
 ```